 Learn to Program in Python or BASIC

-In KS3 programming lessons, I'm teaching students to "program" using Python (although there are also BASIC versions of the resources).
-I don't like the term "coding", because coding has other meanings in relation to databases and encryption and could confuse students.
+In KS3 programming lessons, I teach students to "program" - I don't like the term "coding" because it suggests that the syntax is more important than the concepts (and also because "coding" has other meanings in relation to databases and encryption and could confuse students).

 Computational Thinking